 Like never before, teachers and students are forming student/adult partnerships within classrooms that are vital for success.
 They are understanding that when students are engaged as learners and leaders throughout education systems, schools become successful.

-Driven By Ideas & Actions
+Ideas AND Actions

 More districts, state and provincial agencies, and federal governments are infusing student voice into decision-making and policy developments.
 Building leaders have also recognized the importance of student voice by actively engaging students as partners in formal and informal efforts to improve schools.